What is Business Etiquettes?

 6. Your Attire Matters a Lot

 When you work in a big business company, appear presentable.
 You cannot roam around with spiked hairstyles, casual jeans, and jackets.
-Dress up as per the company’s rule and demand.
+Dress up as per the company’s rule and demands.
 If your job calls for a suit, wear a crisp suit every day or wear a formal shirt with a tie.
 Keep your shoes polished and avoid wearing colorful socks.
 Appear simple and smart.
 Sometimes, people just look at a person and decide what they feel about them.
 Besides that, additions like a tie pin and cufflinks can make an impact!

 7. Table Manners Needs to be Perfect